 No such luck.

 Thankfully, we had a matching carpet remnant tucked away that the carpet repair guys were able to use to patch the carpet after removing the carpet area with the paint spill (the same guys who came to stretch out the basement carpet).

 Bonus Tip: To save money, select service providers who can tackle as many of the projects on your cosmetic improvement list as possible.

 Case in point: we had a few areas of drywall in our hall bath that needed to be repaired.
 It was really difficult to find a drywall repair service that was willing to complete these minor repairs without costing us way more money than we wanted to spend.

-Since we were hiring a painter to repaint our basement playroom anyways, I asked him to complete the hall bath drywall repairs and paint it a more buyer-friendly color.
+Since we were hiring a painter to repaint our basement playroom anyway, I asked him to complete the hall bath drywall repairs and paint it a more buyer-friendly color.
 The cost for drywall repair + painting the room was less than what a drywall installer was going to charge us for just completing the repair.